sahilIT2020/docs-3.0.1/source/integration/google.md

 # SSO with Google Apps

 Google Apps supports SAML.
-This document will explain how to configure Google Apps and the Gluu Server for SAML single sign-on (SSO).
+This document will explain how to configure Google Apps and the Gluu Server for single sign-on (SSO).

 !!!
 Note
     It is highly recommended to use Google staging apps setup before